-The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine (Pinus ponderosa), Douglas-fir (Pseudotsuga menziesii) understory component.
-The area is predominantly fuel model 9 with ground fuels consisting of grasses and forbs.
-Fuel model 9 is represented by closed canopy stands of ponderosa pine and mixed conifer.
-Understory may consist of small trees and shrubs, grasses, and moderate concentrations of down, dead woody litter.
+The site has a dominant overstory consisting of Colorado blue spruce (Picea pungens) with a Ponderosa pine (Pinus ponderosa) understory component.
+The area is predominantly fuel model 2 with ground fuels consisting of grasses and desiduous shrubs.
+Fuel model 2 is represented by open grown pine stand.
+Trees are widely spaced with few understory shrubs or regeneration.
+Ground cover consists of mountain grasses, and or needle and small woody litter.
+This model occurs in open grown and mature ponderosa pine stands.
 There is no sign of any current insect and disease problems on the property at the time of inspection.